The Brand Action Gap: Knowing but not acting is costing your business

 THE ROLE OF STRUCTURED BRAND REVIEWS

-Only 29% of businesses in our State of Business Branding research conduct structured brand reviews.
+Only 29% of businesses in our research conduct structured brand reviews.
+The rest handle brand work reactively, based on available capacity or when something feels urgently broken.

 WHY BRAND OWNERSHIP MATTERS